Unemployed? 3 Suggestions for a Powerful Executive LinkedIn Profile

 However, there are a few things to keep in mind to make sure your profile is being viewed as much as possible.

-One tried and true way to have an All-Star status while still honestly acknowledging your break is to use a “To Present” position where you can truthfully outline what you are doing to keep your skills up to date.
-Doing this will (1) keep your status and search ranking high and (2) helps with the keyword optimization of the profile.
+One tried and true way to still honestly acknowledge your break is to use a "To Present” position where you can truthfully outline what you are doing to keep your skills up to date.
+Doing this will (1) keep your status and search ranking high and (2) help with the keyword optimization of the profile.

-The main objective is to make sure employers (and the search engine) can see you’re still active while using the space available for keyword optimization.
+The main objective is to ensure employers (and the search engine) can see that you're still active while using the available space for keyword optimization.

 Express Value In Your Headline